yogthos/json-html/README.md

 ## json-html

-Provide JSON and get a DOM node with a human representation of that JSON.
+Generates a DOM node with a human representation of the JSON/EDN encoded data.
 Based on the [json.human.js](http://marianoguerra.github.io/json.human.js/) library.

 ## Installation